ankitkr437/NoteSharing/README.md

    # Navigate to the backend directory
    cd ../backend
    npm install

+    # Navigate to the socket directory
+   cd ../socket
+   npm install
    ```

 3. Set up your MongoDB database and update the connection string in `backend/config.js`.